-To provide communities with watershed science, contract services, regulatory and other tools necessary to conserve and restore local watershed health.
+Goal: to provide communities with watershed science, regulatory and other tools necessary to conserve and restore local watershed health.

 A Guide to Traveling Tennessee´s Watersheds

-This great online brochure answers the following questions and includes terrific maps and resources:
+This great brochure answers the following questions and includes terrific maps and resources: